Llyria1988/gbbsq_wiki/mission/mission_for_the_dataset.md

 ### Tasks

 - Give a tag for the first frame the individual appeared
-- Giving bounding boxes as much as possible but make sure there is the difference from the frame previously captured
+- Giving bounding boxes as much as possible for the individual but make sure there is the differences from the frame previously captured
 - Link all images tagged on the same individual
 - Give a tag for the last frame the individual appears